|Fees||Look up fees|

-- have gained an appreciation of academic French through the confident use of sophisticated oral and written French at level B2/C1 of the Common European Framework for Languages;
+- Use sophisticated oral and written French at level B2/C1 of the Common European Framework for Languages

-- have gained comprehensive knowledge of three specialized fields (19th, 20th, 21st century) in at least one of the three core areas of French literature, linguistic and cultural (cinema) studies;
+- Identify three specialised fields (19th, 20th, 21st century) in at least one of the three core areas of French literature, linguistics, and cultural (cinema) studies

-- have gained in-depth understanding of literary or linguistic methods used in the specialist fields of French Studies (eg close reading) as well as of general research and analytical skills;
+- Describe the wider literary or linguistic methods used in the specialist fields of French Studies (eg close reading) by developing analytical skills

-- have additionally gained the capacity to engage in intercultural dialogue taking into consideration the diverse needs of the French Studies academic community;
+- Gain the capacity to engage in intercultural dialogue taking into consideration the diverse needs of the French Studies academic and professional communities

-- be able to proficiently employ learning and research technologies in French and English.
+- Proficiently employ learning and research technologies in French and English.

 At the completion of this subject, students should:

-- have developed research skills - through frequent and systematic use of the library and other information sources, the definition of areas of inquiry and familiarisation with research methods;
+- Have developed research skills - through frequent use of the library and other information sources, the definition of areas of inquiry and familiarisation with research methods

-- have developed critical thinking and analytical skills - through required and recommended reading, essay writing and tutorial discussion, and by assessing the strength of arguments;
+- Have developed critical thinking and analytical skills - through required and recommended reading, text writing and tutorial discussion, and by assessing the strength of arguments

-- be able to communicate knowledge intelligibly and economically - through essay and assignment writing, tutorial discussion and class presentations;
+- Be able to identify and formulate arguments intelligibly through assignment writing, tutorial discussion and class presentations.